Remote proctoring involves sitting the test under live supervision using your own computer in a suitable location with internet connectivity.

 - Windows 10 in S mode or Surface RT

 - Connecting from within a virtual machine.
 You will be asked to reconnect using your host operating system to take your exam

 - Inactive Version of Windows and Test Builds/Test Mode

 What do I do if I have technical issues or something goes wrong during my test session?

 If you have technical issues or something goes wrong during your test the proctor will try and help you.
 If the issues are related to technology they will transfer your session to a technical support team member.
 It is important to remain calm.
 You may eat, and use the bathroom while this is happening.
 If you do leave your computer while technical issues are being resolved, it is a good idea to have someone watch your computer for you in case you are required to action something on your side.

 We understand that remote proctoring can be stressful.
 It is important to know that if you are having ongoing issues and become distressed that you can stop if you need to.
 You can reschedule your session to another day and time, to provide an opportunity to resolve the technical issues you are facing.
 This may include finding another computer, changing location or both.

 ACER Test app

 The test itself will be housed in the ACER Test App.
 You will need to download this onto the computer you intend to sit the test with before the test window.
-In order to ensure you have the most up to date version, a download link will be emailed to all test takers a few weeks out from the start of the test window.
+To ensure you have the most up-to-date version, the link for your device is listed in the HPAT-Ireland Test Taker Information Booklet.